SirMekus/zam/ReadMe.md

 - `groupBy`: A string containing the name of a particular column the result should be ordered by using the `groupBy` clause

-- `debug`: If set or present the crafted query will be echoed to the script for inspection.
+- `debug`: If set or present the crafted query will be echoed in the script for inspection.

 ---